Novartis/YADA/src/site/markdown/deployment.md

 <a name="tocYADAIndex"></a>
 ###  The YADA Index database

-The [YADA-Quickstart] default settings include a [SQLite®] pre-populated implementation of the YADA Index.
-If you want to use a different database engine, namely [MySQL®], [PostgreSQL®], or [Oracle®], you must have an instance of your desired engine at the ready, and run the appropriate database script.
+The [YADA-Quickstart] default settings include a [HyperSQL]® pre-populated implementation of the YADA Index.
+If you want to use a different database engine, namely [MySQL]®, [PostgreSQL]®, or [Oracle]®, you must have an instance of your desired engine at the ready, and run the appropriate database script.

-> NOTE: An imminent future version of YADA will prefer [ElasticSearch®] for the YADA Index.

-Whether you cloned the YADA-Quickstart on github or downloaded the war file, you may want to view the database configuration scripts for Oracle®, MySQL®, and PostgreSQL®, and SQLite®, as well as scripts for inserting the essential queries to enable YADA to work, and queries to run the TestNG tests.
+Whether you cloned the YADA-Quickstart on github or downloaded the war file, you may want to view the database configuration scripts for Oracle®, MySQL®, and PostgreSQL®, HyperSQL® and SQLite®, as well as scripts for inserting the essential queries to enable YADA to work, and queries to run the TestNG tests.
 These scripts are in the main [YADA](https://github.com/Novartis/YADA) repo in the following directory:

 ```
 YADA